 A number of lenders offer funding solutions that are specifically geared towards business growth.
 These loans can be used for various purposes, including recruitment, property purchase or renovation work.
 Fleximize is one of the companies offering this type of growth funding, which it tailors to the individual needs of every business.

 With such a diverse array of SMEs emerging, alternative finance like peer-to-peer (P2P) lending has gained momentum among business owners looking for non-traditional loans.
-Based on the crowdfunding concept, small businesses seek funding via P2P platforms such as Funding Circle from multiple investors.
+Based on the concept of crowdfunding, small businesses seek funding from multiple investors via P2P platforms such as Funding Circle and Zopa.
 It’s straightforward and low risk.
-In fact, our Ultimate Guide to Business Funding explains more.
+Check out our Ultimate Guide to Business Funding for more information on P2P lending.

 Elaine Moore, Financial Times, February 2014

-The government’s Business, Innovation and Skills department is providing loans for UK SMEs, which make a tremendous contribution to the economy.
-With various programmes lending money at national, regional and local level for startups and growing businesses, this avenue is certainly worth pursuing.
+The Department for Business, Energy and Industrial Strategy (previously the Department for Business, Innovation and Skills) provides a number of loans for UK SMEs.
+And with various programmes lending money at a national, regional and local level for startups and growing businesses, this avenue is certainly worth pursuing.